 - Absentee Actor: The five main bears don't appear in every episode.

 - Adobe Flash: Though the show itself is traditionally animated, the theme song uses this kind of animation.

 - Art Shift: The movies and direct-to-video specials were CGI.
-The TV shows and TV specials were traditional animation.
+The TV shows and TV specials use traditional animation.

 - Art Evolution: The bears' designs were radically changed for this incarnation, creating a broken base over the new designs.
 This design was dumped when the licensee was changed over to Hasbro.

 - Attack of the 50-Foot Whatever: In the episode 'Growing Pains' Cheer Bear and Share Bear use magic glitter to enlarge their flower gardens, when their gardens get too long, they use the glitter on themselves, causing them to grow so tall that Care-A-Lot is as big as their own feet.